 - transfers to a different SU/SD, or

-- moves out of state, or
+- · moves out of state, or

 - is transitioning to kindergarten for the following academic year, or

+- the IEP team determines services are no longer needed, or

 - if a family revokes consent for services.

 For students receiving ECSE services for less than six months, no Progress Rating is required.
-Definitions of ECSE ECO Outcomes are listed on page 16.
+Definitions of ECSE ECO Outcomes are listed on page 18.
 (For students with ECSE IEPs dated 09/01/2012 and later.)